buditanrim/buditanrim.github.io/_posts/2020-09-14-misunderstanding-of-business.md

  - "seo/entering-product-design-ch-2-seo.jpg"
 ---

-Before we talk about anything else, I think it’s essential to address the typical misunderstanding upfront.
-I want to start with the misunderstanding of business.
+Before we talk about anything else, I think it’s essential to address the typical misunderstanding of business upfront.
+My goal of this writing is to share a perspective on why so-called business-centric happens in the company.

 I’m fortunate enough to work in a mature UX company and an immature UX company.
 So I can see both worlds.